RWTH-EBC/FiLiP/README.md

 ## Getting started

-The following section shortly describes use of the libary.
+The following section shortly describes use of the library.

 ### Prerequisites

-As FiLiP is a designed as client Library it requires a server that provides the target Service-APIs.
+Since FiLiP is a designed as client Library, it requires a server that provides the target Service-APIs.
 Hence, if you do not yet have a running instance of a FIWARE based platform, The most convenient way to set it up, is using docker.